Norbert94/TwitchMarker/README.md

 ============

 An easy way to never forget when to highlight video for twitch.tv.
 Used for streamers who dont want to write down the time of a highlight on a piece of paper.
 This application does if for you.
-Hit a buttona and a text file will have the time, date, game, and title of your current broadcast.
-Do as many highlights as you want it will all be waiting in the file for you.
+Hit a button and a text file will have the time, date, game, and title of your current broadcast.
+Do as many highlights as you want it will all be waiting in the file.
-Forget to check your highlights from 2 days ago thats fine all your highlights will be in the text file so you can see exactly when it happened.
+Forgot to check your highlights from 2 days ago?
+Thats fine all your highlights will be in the text file so you can see exactly when you need to highlight.
 Also you don't have to be a streamer to use this program.
 Watching your favorite streamer and something awesome happened hit that key and you will have that time save for future use.
 Enjoy!

 Instructions
 ============